W198 300SL

 Fuel Feed Pump

 Along with the fuel injection pump itself, the fuel feed pump is an essential but often overlooked part of Mercedes-Benz restorations.
-Despite appearances, this small attachment is anything but simple and requires just as much expertise to rebuild and restore as the fuel injection pump itself.
+Despite appearances, this small attachment is deceptively complex and requires just as much expertise to rebuild and restore as the fuel injection pump itself.
 Furthermore, because so few fuel injection pumps are restored in the first place, fuel feed pumps are even less likely to have received attention and regularly are found in poor condition negatively effecting the performance of the vehicle even after so-called full restoration projects.
 Even many fuel injection pump restorers have ignored the internal mechanics of the fuel feed pumps for decades, leading to inaccurate testing and calibration which leads to incorrect adjustments to get the car running more smoothly.

 Here you can see our fuel feed pump housing and some of the internal parts after going through the refinishing process.
 Each has been machined to exacting specifications for optimal performance and tested to ensure all refinished feed pumps operate appropriately.